-12.9 Processing signal interface (option L50-O3)
+13.9 Processing signal interface (option L45-O3)

-The 8 functional groups are isolated against each other (for details please refer 13.6, 'Functional block diagram processing signal interface').
+The processing signal interface can have one or two boards, each with the same inputs and outputs.
+The following functional groups are isolated against each other (for details please refer 14.6, 'Functional block diagram processing signal interface').
 The allowed working voltage is 25V between the groups.
 The testing voltage is 500V.

-The analogue inputs and outputs have nominal $\pm 10V$ signal range, but in fact they are able to handle $\pm 20V$ resp. $\pm 11V$.
+The analogue inputs and outputs have nominal $\pm 10V$ signal range, but in fact they are able to handle 11V resp.
+12V.